tigersgorawr87/Snapples/README.md

 <h3>Purpose:</h3>
   &nbsp;&nbsp;&nbsp;1.
 The main purpose of this project is to learn swift<br />
   &nbsp;&nbsp;&nbsp;2.
-A secondary purpose of this project is map out my idea of a good app (still a work in progress)<br />
+A secondary purpose of this project is map out my idea of this app (still a work in progress)<br />
   &nbsp;&nbsp;&nbsp;3.
-The next step in this project is to refine my ideas and write a better version using React Native<br />
+The next step in this project is to refine my ideas and rewrite using React Native<br />

 <h3>Usage:</h3>
   &nbsp;&nbsp;&nbsp;1.
 Download and extract to directory of your choosing (xcode will be required to run)<br />